Manchin and Sinema meet with Biden over reconciliation bill concerns

 Moderate Democrats Senator Joe Manchin and Senator Kyrsten Sinema held separate meetings with President Biden at the White House Tuesday, as the White House and most Democrats push an up-to $3.5 trillion bill to expand the social safety net.

-Sinema and Manchin, key votes in the 50-50 Senate, insist the reconciliation bill is too large.
-Progressives in the House say they won't vote for a $1.2 trillion infrastructure bill that passed with bipartisan support in the Senate without the much larger bill, which would have to pass the Senate through a process called reconciliation since it currently has no Republican support.
+Another factor: House progressives are demanding that the Senate vote on the larger bill first, or they will not support the smaller $1.2 trillion infrastructure bill that passed with bipartisan support in the Senate.

+Late Tuesday, the president canceled a scheduled Wednesday trip to Chicago to talk about COVID-19 vaccines, so he can stay in town and work on advancing the infrastructure and reconciliation bills.

 Sinema, of Arizona, declined to answer questions about her meeting with the president upon her return to Capitol Hill.
-She has said little publicly about what she won't vote for if it's in the final reconciliation bill, other than balking at the massive price tag.
+She has said little publicly about what she wants to see cut from the final reconciliation bill, except to note its price is too high.
 Sinema is scheduled to hold a fundraiser Tuesday with business lobbying groups that oppose the reconciliation bill, according to the New York Times.

-Manchin gave few details after his meeting with the president, saying it lasted maybe 60 or 90 minutes.
+Manchin also divulged little after his meeting with the president, saying it lasted maybe 60 or 90 minutes.

 "We're still dealing in good faith," Manchin said of the various meetings he's had over the reconciliation bill.

-Manchin has expressed concerns with some of the climate provisions in the proposal as well as expanding Medicare, citing solvency issues.
+But he has expressed concerns about some of the climate provisions in the bill, as well as the expansion of Medicare.

 "The people that are getting Medicare now just want to make sure they're going to get it, they're not going to have their services cut by 2026, when it goes insolvent, that's the thing they're concerned about," he told reporters earlier this month.